Let’s explore

 Image © Jonas Pahl

-IUNO offers tailored services in the fields of extended reality (XR) and artificial intelligence (AI) for Berlin’s independent cultural sector and creative industries.
-Through workshops, artistic fellowships, and public events, IUNO equips freelance art & culture professionals with future-oriented skills, fosters meaningful connections, and produces innovative artistic formats with XR as contributions to the social discourse on AI.
+IUNO offers EU-funded services in the fields of extended reality (XR) and artificial intelligence (AI).
+The main group is Berlin’s independent creative professionals.
+Workshops, artistic fellowships, and events strengthen future-oriented skills, foster exchange and connection.
+Together with artistic fellows, IUNO contributes to the social discourse on AI with interactive XR experiences.

 IUNO offers: